 In 1993 Jersey Monumental purchased F.J Carter Ltd who had been in business since 1872, it is now incorporated within the company.

-From the mid 90’s the stone industry saw a massive leap in technology greatly aided by the computer and microchips, that was it for Barry and his Cousin Sid who was also a long time director, they knew it was time to take a bow from the company and let their Son’s get on with it.
+From the mid 90’s the stone industry saw a massive leap in technology greatly aided by the computer and microchips, that was it for Barry and his Cousin Sid who was also a long time director, they knew it was time to take a bow from the company.
 Machines were being controlled by computer’s, stone was getting cut, milled, routed and polished with minimal manual involvement.
 The company purchased their first computerised saw in 1999 followed by another in 2000 and a further one in 2003 to keep up with the growing demand for the use of natural stones in kitchens and bathrooms.
 By this stage space was getting a little tight in their New St workshops and a move had to be made, after a long search suitable premises were found at La Collette to house existing machines and an ever increasing stock level, more machines were purchased, one being fully computer controlled and weighing 10 tonne itself and the other being a 8 metre edge polisher.